 Q: May we buy a solar player for our congregation?

-ANS: No. The manufacturer prohibits us from selling the solar players for use in the USA since they are specifically designed to take the Bible and Bible teaching to third world countries, especially to remote areas of the world without electricity.
+ANS: Yes.
 However, all of the SIBI Bible teaching material loaded on the solar players is available for purchase from our bookstore in just about any format.

 Q: Since there is no visual read out on the device, how can a user find a given course or lesson?

 ANS: Packed into the box with each player will be a printed menu of the exhaustive contents of the SD card in the solar player.
 Each course and section is identified with a number.
 If the user is searching for a course that is listed with a certain number on the menu, he would press the double arrow sufficient times to get to the right course.
 He could go either forward or backward, depending on where he begins.
 The menu lists how many lessons in each course.
 To find a certain lesson in that course the user would press the single arrow the right amount of times.
 When the user toggles to the Bible, which is loaded on the hard drive, the same procedure would be used to advance or reverse to a specific Bible book or a specific chapter in that book.
 During the training seminars, users will be taught how to find all of the material on the solar player and how to use the material to the greatest advantage.